matt-handy/TheAllCommander/README.md

 10) Add Where command support for C# and Java daemons

+# PEN300 Study Wizard

+Per request, I've integrated some of the tools I built to study for PEN300 course into a PEN300 study tool wizard.
+These tools are designed to automated some of the copy-paste tasks that students will be doing frequently to prepare for the course.
+One more than one occasion I made a copy paste error between scripts that cost me hours of work, and I'm hoping to help spare friends of the project who are studying that same misery.

+This wizard is currently in an Alpha state and will be declared operational/reliable/not complete garbage in a later release.

+Please note, all of the scripts and tools that this wizard creates or modifies are caught immediately by Windows Defender if used on a modern, patched version of Windows.
+They are study tools only and cannot be used in an actual pen test.
+TheAllCommander remains a research and support tool, not an tool of Red Team engagement.

 11) The following commands don't work with the current SMB protocol: where, cat multiline, and shell